Are you wondering what size to make your YouTube banner? Here’s a quick rundown of how to make the most of the channel’s image space.

 To move the crop, you just click and drag.
 If you want to resize it, use the white square handles on the corners.

-You can also use the Auto Enhance button at bottom right to help imrprove the image.
-How much effect it has—if any—depends on each individual image.
+You can also use the Auto Enhance button at the bottom right to help improve the image.
+How much effect it has—if any—depends on the individual image.

 Once you’re happy with the selection, hit the Select button.
-You’ll then go back to your regular Channel view and you’re new Channel Art will be displayed at top.
+You’ll then go back to your regular Channel view, and your new Channel Art will be displayed at the top.

 Changing Existing Channel Art

-If you decide you want to change existing channel art, log into you Youtube and go to your channel’s home page.
+If you decide you want to change existing channel art, log into your YouTube and go to your channel’s home page.
 Then move the mouse over the cover art.
 A small edit button will appear over the top right corner of the channel art.
 Once you click on that, you’ll get a popup menu that includes Change Channel Art.